 No investigation shall be undertaken against any investigator solely because the investigator has been placed on a prosecutor's Brady list or the name of the investigator may otherwise be subject to disclosure pursuant to Brady v.
 Maryland.
 However, an investigation may be based on the underlying acts or omissions for which the investigator has been placed on a Brady list or may otherwise be subject to disclosure pursuant to Brady v.
+Maryland.
+However, an investigator of a Brady list or may otherwise be subject of a state of the investigator of the investigator of the investigator of the investigator of the based on the underlying acts or omissions for which the investigator has been placed on a Brady list or may otherwise be subject to disclosure pursuant to Brady v.
 Maryland (Government Code § 3305.5).